 Other than MFRS 9 and MFRS 17, the above standards, amendments to published standards and interpretations to existing standards are not anticipated to have any significant impact on the financial statements of the Company in the year of initial application.

-The Company has yet to assess the full impact of MFRS 9 and MFRS 17 onto the Company's accounting policies and will complete the process prior to the adoption of the standard.
+The Company has yet to assess the full impact of MFRS 9 and MFRS 17 onto the Company's accounting policies and will complete the process prior to the reporting requirement deadline.

 3 PROPERTY, PLANT AND EQUIPMENT